 POPs Report (2000)

-Expert Group on Ecosystem Based Management – In May 2011, Arctic Council Ministers called for the establishment of an expert group on ecosystem-based management (EBM) for the Arctic environment.
-The experts group was tasked with fostering a common understanding of EBM across the Arctic Council and developing recommendations for advancing EBM in the coastal, marine, and terrestrial ecosystems of the Arctic.
-CCU participated in the work of the experts group, contributing knowledge and expertise in marine EBM, participating in two of the three meetings held by the experts group, and working intersessionally with various participants to fulfill the mandate given to the group.
+In May 2011 the foreign ministers of the Arctic Council member states called for the establishment of an expert group on ecosystem-based management (EBM) for Arctic marine areas.
+The expert group was tasked with fostering a common understanding of EBM across the Arctic Council and developing recommendations for advancing EBM in the coastal, marine, and terrestrial ecosystems of the Arctic.
+Represented by Lisa Speer, CCU participated in the work of the expert group, contributing knowledge and expertise in marine EBM, participating in two of the three meetings held by the group, and working with various other participants to fulfill the group’s mandate.
 In addition, CCU participated in the 2011 Expert Workshop convened by the PAME Secretariat to contribute to the development of the Arctic Ocean Review Phase II report.
-CCU was an invited speaker on living marine resources at the workshop, and further participated in the meeting to review the Phase II draft report held in September, 2012 in Halifax.
+Ms. Speer was an invited speaker on living marine resources at the workshop and, along with other CCU representatives, participated in the meeting to review the AOR Phase II draft report.

 Arctic Ocean Advocacy